Commodities

 Our approach

-IHRB’s Commodities Programme sits across several programmes, including Built Environment, Just Transitions, and Migrant Workers and comprises several projects.
 The core of the programme focuses on how commodity traders – who are often removed from the production processes – can ensure human rights due diligence on the commodities they trade.
 We do this by engaging with industry, governments, standards organisations and civil society to raise standards sector-wide.
-This work covers all commodities.
-Other commodities work focuses specifically on hard commodities (energy transition minerals or ETMs) associated with low carbon energy.
+Extraction is of particular focus due to the exponential demand for transition minerals (copper, cobalt etc) needed to accommodate the transition to a low-carbon economy.

 Commodity Trading Guidance